 Lawrence Schlam, October 24, 1942 – March 7, 2015, was born in Brooklyn, New York, and graduated from Stuyvesant High School, City College of New York and New York University School of Law.
 He came to Chicago in the late 1960’s as a VISTA volunteer lawyer helping the neediest, and earned many honors.
 Schlam eventually became one of the original law professors in the new College of Law at Northern Illinois University, DeKalb, Illinois.
 He loved teaching, he loved music, and he loved fine art.

-This website does not have a “shopping cart” feature as the owner of dekalbgallery.com believes that the sale of fine art should remain professional: The buyer, if possible, would have the option to see the actual piece that will be displayed at The Art Box in downtown DeKalb, and credit card information secure.
-Sales tax and S&H will be applied.
-You may contact the owner, Daniel Grych via email: email@example.com or by phone: 815-758-0313 Monday – Saturday, 11 am – 6 pm.
+This website does not have a “shopping cart” feature because the sale of fine art should remain professional and personable.
+The buyer, if within the vicinity, would have the opportunity to see the piece in person at The Art Box in downtown DeKalb, and with credit card information security.
+8% sales tax will be applied and S&H if applicable.

 Contact the owner, Daniel Grych via email: firstname.lastname@example.org or by phone: 815-758-0313.
 Hours: 11 am – 6 pm daily, closed Sundays and Wednesdays, or by appointment.

 The following is an exhibition of the Schlam Estate Collection of Japanese Prints available at fair market value: